rwmurdoch/Manneheimia/README.md

 ## Microbiome analyses and charts within the Phyloseq package

+All of the analyses work from Phyloseq package that resulted from the Qiime2 import.
+A familiarity with Phyloseq is required to adapt them to a given project or any given goal.

+These scripts are not "fire and forget" in any case.
+Each of them has to be carefully altered to perform desired analyses.
+For example, the stacked.bar.2.R script can be directed at any taxonomic level or any subset of samples.
+The scripts are commented such they shouldn't be too hard to figure out.
+Many of the scripts have universal variables at the very beginning that can be used to more rapidly customize them (haven't gotten around to cleaning up all the scripts yet).

 ### split_and_properties.R

 In this project, we will first make sure that the sub-5% threshold samples have been removed.
 Then, the script splits the project by sampling location.